raganwald/javascript-allonge-six/manuscript/markdown/Recursion/buildingblocks.md

 ## Building Blocks {#recursionbuildingblocks}

-In [Arrays and Destructuring Arguments](#arraysanddestructuring), we worked with the basic idea that putting an array together with a literal array expression was the reverse or opposite of taking it apart with a destucturing assignment.
+In [Arrays and Destructuring Arguments](#arraysanddestructuring), we worked with the basic idea that putting an array together with a literal array expression was the reverse or opposite of taking it apart with a destructuring assignment.

 Let's take that philosophy forward and work with some functions.
 Starting with this.
 To make an empty array, we write `[]`.
 And we can detect an empty array using what we've already learned:[^wellactually]